Testing charge-radius coupling of the composite Higgs boson at hadron colliders

 In the following, we will focus on the phenomenology consequences of this coupling.
 Firstly, we observe that the amplitude generated by the coupling~\eqref{eq:coupling} vanishes for on-shell photons (or $Z$'s), thus it will not generate any decays of $h$ or $\eta$.
 Hence, the major effect will be in a novel production mechanism for the pNGBs, i.e. production of $\eta$ in association with a Higgs boson:

 via an off-shell photon or $Z$ boson.
 As in this letter we aim at testing the feasibility of this search, we will only include the photon coupling, knowing that the $Z$ can give additional contributions of the same order.
 A physically relevant case when the $Z$ contribution is negligible occurs in models where, in the underlying model, the operator in Eq.~\eqref{eq:coupling2} is generated for the hypercharge gauge boson.
 The mass of the pseudo-scalar $\eta$ can acquire very different values, depending on the details of the underlying models.
-In the following, we will be interested in the mass range between the $Z$ mass and twice the $W$ mass, where the dominant decay will be $\eta \to Z \gamma$.
-For $m_\eta < m_Z$, the dominant constraint will come from $Z\to \eta \gamma$ at the Tera-Z run of future $e^+ e^-$ colliders~\cite{Cacciapaglia:2021aqz}.
+In principle, the $\eta$ can be much lighter then the compositeness or the electroweak scales as its mass comes from explicit breaking of the $U(1)_X$ symmetry mentioned above.
+For masses $m_\eta < m_Z$, the dominant constraint on this new state come from $Z$ decays via $Z\to \eta \gamma$, which will be tested with high accuracy at the Tera-Z run of future $e^+ e^-$ colliders~\cite{Cacciapaglia:2021aqz}.
+Henceforth, we will consider $m_\eta > m_Z$ in the following: for $m_Z < m_\eta < 2 m_W$, the dominant decay is $\eta \to Z \gamma$; while for $m_\eta > 2 m_W$ the dominant decays will be $\eta \to W^+ W^-,\ ZZ$ \cite{Arbey:2015exa}.
+In this exploratory work we focus on the mass range $m_Z < m_\eta < 2 m_W$ because it has a unique final state with 100\% branching ratio, and because the presence of a monochromatic photon in the final state makes it much easier to extract from the background, as we will see later.